SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-18-covid-vaccines-alzheimers.md

   vaccines prevent Alzheimers _by preventing COVID-19 itself._

-The point seems to be: don't worry about Alzheimers; get vaccinated; if there's a preventive effect that's fine but it's more important to prevent getting COVID-19.
+The point seems to be: don't worry about Alzheimers; get vaccinated; if there's a preventive effect that's fine, but it's more important to prevent getting COVID-19.

 ---